Our Letter to Vermont Law and Graduate School

 PS.
 I too can make this a "teachable" moment; see my comments below Professor Dycus' email.

-Copy of Professor Emeritus Stephen Dycus' email to Strafford Town Clerk & Selectboard
+Copy of Professor Stephen Dycus' email to Strafford Town Clerk & Selectboard

 From: Stephen Dycus <SDYCUS@vermontlaw.edu>